 Get outdoors with your little one this summer.
-Here are some great sanity-saving walks so your child can nap in nature and you can get some much-needed fresh air and exercise.
-It's a win-win!
+Here are some great buggy-friendly walks so your child can nap in nature and you can get some much-needed fresh air and exercise.
+It’s a win-win!

 The gentle walk winds through native vegetation until reaching the treasured, untouchable springs – translucent and vibrant.
 As I strolled through this refreshing place, my son slept for, seemingly, the first time in days.
 I had found a remedy for us both and organised a walk every day for the rest of our stay.

 Inspired by my experience in Golden Bay, I continued to combine naptime with walks wherever I could, taking my baby carrier when the buggy wasn’t an option.
 Even when I was tired and could see a billion things around me that I ought to be doing, I told myself that getting us both out of the house and into nature (even for 20 minutes) was without doubt my top priority.

 As my boy grew older and heavier, I found the buggy quickly became my preferred choice for longer walks, allowing me the option to park up, curl up and soak up nature where possible.

 An added bonus was the ability to walk with friends, de-stressing, offloading our parental horror stories (and joys of course) and actually managing to finish our sentences for once as our little ones dozed.
 Some swore by baby carriers or slings or buggies; all of us appreciated the importance and benefits of these walks in keeping us sane and invigorated.

 buggy-friendly nature walks for summer breaks